DigicompAcademy/az-900-labs/Instructions/Walkthroughs/M03-09-Create a VM with the CLI.md

 3. In the Welcome to Azure Cloud Shell dialog, when prompted to select either **Bash** or **PowerShell**, select **Bash**.

-4. A new window will open stating **You have no storage mounted**.
-Select **advanced settings**.

-5. In the advanced settings screen, fill in the following fields, then click Create Storage:
-    - Resource Group: Click on **Create new** <br /> Name: **09-vm-cli**
-    - Storage Account: Create a new account a use a globally unique name (ex: cloudshellxyzstorage)
-    - File Share: Create a new one and name it cloudshellfileshare

 # Task 2: Use CLI to create a virtual machine

 In this task, we will use Azure CLI to create a resource group and a virtual machine.